 Why do Chiefs believe they will win Super Bowl?
 Easy: fate

-Why do Chiefs believe they will win Super Bowl?
-Easy: fateKansas City Chiefs outside linebacker Terrell Suggs (94) speaks during a media availability, Wednesday, Jan.
-29, 2020, in Aventura, Fla., for the NFL Super Bowl 54 football game.
+Super Bowl Chiefs FootballKansas City Chiefs quarterback Patrick Mahomes (15) talks with head coach Andy Reid during practice on Wednesday, Jan.
+29, 2020, in Davie, Fla., for the NFL Super Bowl 54 football game.
 (AP Photo/Brynn Anderson)

 They have plenty of other playmakers, too.
 Damien Williams has had starring turns at running back, Sammy Watkins had a monster AFC title game, and a defense anchored by Frank Clark and Tyrann Mathieu has been downright stingy.